enderandpeter/onlinespeechtimer/README.md

 ![Warning](http://aninternetpresence.net/github/onlinespeechtimer/warning.PNG "Warning")

 ************
-Current hosted on [my site](http://aninternetpresence.net/onlinespeechtimer/).
+Currently hosted on [my site](http://aninternetpresence.net/onlinespeechtimer/).
 It may move to Dropbox in the future.